-The 'same job, same pay' measures came into effect in December 2024 and there have now been a number of Fair Work Commission decisions, which have created various perverse outcomes.
+The 'same job, same pay' measures came into effect in December 2024 and there have now been a number of Fair Work Commission decisions, which are showing the problems with the application of the law and have created various perverse outcomes.
 For example:

-- 1. 'Different Job, Same Pay' No reward for qualifications: - in one case in a coal mine, unqualified vehicle washers working off the mine site were awarded 'the same pay' as skilled mining production technicians working on site.35 (Bengalla decision) - 2.
+- 1. 'Different Job, Same Pay' No reward for qualifications: - in one case in a coal mine, unqualified vehicle washers working off the mine site were awarded 'the same pay' as skilled mining production technicians working on site.36 (Bengalla decision) - 2.
 'Several different Jobs, Same Pay for each' No differences for skills and experience: - In another case, the labour hire company had a pay structure with different pay rates for different skill levels, which the FWC admitted 'enables employees to progress through the classifications, generally if the employee achieves minimum competencies'.
 In contrast, the 'host' employer had no such structure.
-Yet the FWC made an order overriding the tiered pay structure, forcing all workers to be paid the same, regardless of competency or experience.36 (Mount Thorley/Warkworth decision) - 3.
-'Same Job, More Pay' No extra pay for more hours worked: - Orders are leading to 'overcompensation' of employees in a recent case, the FWC admitted some labour hire workers would get all the benefits of extra pay for working additional 'unsociable hours' - without having to work those extra hours.37 (Bengalla decision) - 4.
-No 'same job' but still the 'same pay' Hypothetical jobs must be considered: - The Commission is making orders even when a 'host business' doesn't employ the same workers itself.
-The result is that employers must then calculate 'the same pay' for positions that don't event exist.
-(Rix's Creek decision38; Mt Arthur decision39) - The Commission's approach is that if a position could be covered by a host's enterprise agreement because it is the 'same type of work', then it can still issue an order.40 (Rix's Creek decision)
+Yet the FWC made an order overriding the tiered pay structure, forcing all workers